-- As winter is the off season for trekking in Nepal, you do not have to face any problem related to accommodation at tea houses.
+- As winter is the off-season for trekking in Nepal, you do not have to face any problem related to accommodations at tea houses.

 - You can enjoy festivals like Tamu Lhosar, Christmas, and Mageshangrati in the highlands of Nepal.